Nov 22 , 2020

 Your baby needs sleep.
 And so do you.
 You’ll both sleep easier if you know what the sleep risks are, and how best to keep your little one safe while he slumbers.

 All babies under 1 year old are at risk for sudden infant death syndrome (SIDS), especially those younger than 6 months.
-It happens when a child is sleeping.
+It has been called crib death because it occurs while baby is sleeping in the crib.
 It isn’t caused by an infection or a medication, and it can’t be spread.
 It’s listed as the cause of death if there’s no other explanation.
 Certain things increase the chances of it.
 These include:

 - Premature birth